 – What do we really owe the creator when the existence they have created is full of atrocities like pedophiles?
 Should we not expect more from an all-powerful creator?

 – What motivated god to create lives and afterlives?
-What could god possibly gain from creating humans and spending millions of years watching and judging them, just to assign afterlives?
+What could god possibly gain from creating humans and spending billions and billions of years watching and judging them, just to assign afterlives?
 What is the end goal of a creator who is doing all of this?

 – There are hundreds of thousands of starving people, why expect god to choose to answer your prayers over theirs?

 – Why would god create the entire universe as well as what’s beyond just to be obsessed with humans who exist on one small planet?

 – Archeologists have shown through overwhelming evidence that our planet is about four and a half billion years old, and that our species began evolving into existence an estimated two and a half million years ago; Based on these solid claims, at what point in our evolution did we become responsible for our actions and therefore able to be assigned afterlives?
 (Surely our creator didn’t expect us to have moral compass when we were cognitively-undeveloped cavemen?)